Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Validation and Numerical Simulation

 \section{Validation and Numerical Simulation}

 In order to validate the theoretical results we have proved in the previous section, we will conduct tests using two different problems.
 Our first problem involves controlling a robot arm with only a single output, called the Single-Link Robot Arm Control Problem.
 A simpler and more focused scenario will allow us to evaluate the effectiveness of our approach.
 Further, we will also test our approach on the more complex problem of Deep Guidance and Control of Apollo Lander, which involves multiple outputs.
 During the descent and landing phase of the Apollo Lander, precise control and guidance is required.
-We can further evaluate the robustness and adaptability of our approach by examining this more complex scenario with multiple outputs.
+We can further assess the robustness and adaptability of our approach by examining this more complex scenario with multiple outputs.